How to trade Woolworths shares

 Woolworths is one of Australia’s largest and most recognisable companies, with a market capitalisation of A$45 billion.
-With that in mind, today we look at how investors can buy and sell Woolworths shares.
+With that in mind, today we look at how traders can speculate on Woolworths share price.

 Trading Woolworths shares